imvedanshmehra/imvedanshmehra/README.md

  ---

-A software developer from India primarily working on JavaScript technologies and few other technologies mentioned in the ***toolkit*** below.
+A software developer from India primarily working on JavaScript and few other technologies mentioned in the ***toolkit*** below.

 ---